Optimal decay rates for linear kinetic equations in the half-space: Semigroup factorisation estimates and pointwise decay

-so that the semigroup $S_\BB$ associated with the generator $\BB$ and the boundary condition \eqref{eq:mainBoundary} decay fast as $t$ goes to $\infty$, and the time-dependent operator $\AA S_\BB (t) \AA$ has regularisation properties.
-The splitting will depend on each case and the precise form will be introduced in Sections~\ref{subsec-split-relax}, \ref{subsec-split-FP} and \ref{subsec-split-LB}.
+where the semigroup $S_\BB$ generated by $\mathcal{B}$, together with the boundary condition~\eqref{eq:mainBoundary}, exhibits rapid decay as $t \to \infty$, and the time-dependent operator $\AA S_\BB(t) \AA$ possesses regularization properties.
+The specific form of this splitting depends on the operator $\mathcal{L}$ under consideration; precise definitions will be provided in Subsections~\ref{subsec-split-relax}, \ref{subsec-split-FP}, and~\ref{subsec-split-LB}.